pratik-prakash/MunicipalTax-Manager/README.md

 **II.
 MunicipalTax.Web** – Contains the WebApis.

-    1. MunicipalTax.WebApi: Contains endpoint controllers for service layer.
+    1. MunicipalTax.WebApi: Contains controller endpoints for service layer.
 	    - TaxManagerDB.db: Sqlite Database with sample data for municipality taxes data storage.

 **III.
 MunicipalTax.Consumer** – Contains the consumer console client application to use the producer service.